zpainter/iassist/content/conferences/archive/_index.md

 type: "conferences-archive"
 ---
 Past IASSIST Conferences are listed on these pages with some basic information of each conference (ordinal, dates, location, host and programe with links to presentations).

+Full conference archive and additional information about past conferences will be added shortly.